MTV EMAs 2017 Red Carpet Arrivals: See Demi Lovato and More

 The biggest party in music is happening right now in London!

-For those who didn't already guess, the 2017 MTV EMAs are here and Europe's most popular artists are coming together to celebrate the biggest hits of the year.
+For those who didn't already guess, the 2017 MTV EMAs are here and Europe's most popular artists are coming together to celebrate the biggest hits of the year across the pond.

-The EMAs are hosted by Rita Ora.
-Taylor Swift leads all artists with six nominations, followed by Shawn Mendes with five.
+This year's EMAs are hosted by Rita Ora.
+Meanwhile, Taylor Swift leads all artists with six nominations, followed by Shawn Mendes with five nods.

 Demi Lovato, Camila Cabello, Lana Del Rey, Jared Leto and Travis Scott are just some of the familiar names who turned up at the star-studded award show, which announced nominations back in October.